 Here at Lostock, we ensure our children have opportunities to expand and apply their knowledge of all computing concepts.
 Computer programming, understanding computer networks and online safety all form part of the computing curriculum.
 Developing these skills enables children to become competent users and programmers of computers.

 Technology is not only used to deliver our Computing curriculum, but is also used as a resource for learning across the whole curriculum.

-Each classroom is equipped with an interactive whiteboard or television and a bank of two laptops, enabling the teachers and children to use ICT across the whole curriculum throughout the day.
+Each classroom is equipped with an interactive whiteboard and a bank of two laptops, enabling the teachers and children to use ICT across the whole curriculum throughout the day.
 For example,

-- They may use the laptops or iPads during guided reading to find the meanings of words or to access the ‘Bug Club’ online resource to read e-books and answer comprehension questions, which are self-marked.
+- They may use the laptops or iPads during guided reading to find the meanings of words or to access e-books

-- Children with difficulties in spelling may use a computer programme (IDL) as an intervention activity at the start or end of the day.
+- Children with difficulties in spelling may use a computer programme (IDL) to support them

 - Times tables can be practised independently using computer games e.g. times tables rockstars

 - Children can carry out research in foundation subjects